 I was diagnosed with breast cancer while traveling in Eastern Europe.
 Doctors in Split, Croatia, gave me the initial news.

 One in eight women will be diagnosed with breast cancer in her lifetime.
-I had some extra, unique challenges: I was diagnosed in a foreign country, had no health insurance, was early retired, and homeless by choice to travel the world non-stop with my husband Tedly.
+I had some unique challenges: I was diagnosed in a foreign country, I didn’t have any health insurance, I was early retired, I was technically homeless by choice to travel the world non-stop with my husband Tedly.

 - Unilateral or bilateral mastectomy?